 Once the impairment loss was recognised, the recoverable amount equaled the carrying amount.
 Therefore, any adverse movement in a key assumption would have led to further impairment.

-As at 31 December 2022 the Group considered whether there were indicators of additional impairment or reversal thereof and concluded that there were none.
+As at 31 December 2022 and as at 31 December 2023 the Group considered whether there were indicators of additional impairment or reversal thereof and concluded that there were none.

 Impairment loss of construction documentation in Saint-Petersburg